 Chad Marohn has served as a principal at several schools since he graduated Martin Luther College in 1999.
 Most recently he came to serve St. Paul’s Lutheran School in 2016.

-This is the first year that I am privileged to teach full time the 5th and 6th grade students at St. Paul’s Lutheran School.
+I am privileged to teach the 7th and 8th grade students at St. Paul’s Lutheran School to give the Principal release time for his duties.
 The subject that I am most passionate about teaching is Science.
 Through studying Science, we utilize all of our senses and witness our God’s incredible power, wisdom, and love for us evident in the details of his creation.

 Mr. Curia graduated from Martin Luther College in New Ulm, MN in 2003 and began teaching at St. Paul’s that fall.
 He is currently serving as part-time 3rd-4th grade teacher and part-time Worship & Music Coordinator.